winnieSikinyi/FixitSpareshop/README.md

-# Maridadi Auto Spare Parts
+# Winnie Auto Spare Parts
-The website for the auto spare parts business of Maridadi Minja
+The website for the auto spare parts business of Winnie Minja